puppetlabs/puppet-docs/source/puppetdb/1/install_from_source.markdown

 Step 3, Option A: Run the SSL Configuration Script
 -----

-If your PuppetDB server has puppet agent installed, it has received a valid certificate from your site's Puppet CA, and you _installed_ PuppetDB from source, PuppetDB can re-use Puppet's certificate.
+If your PuppetDB server has puppet agent installed, has received a valid certificate from your site's Puppet CA, and you _installed_ PuppetDB from source, then PuppetDB can re-use Puppet's certificate.

 Run the following command:

     $ sudo /usr/sbin/puppetdb-ssl-setup

-This will create a keystore and truststore in `/etc/puppetdb/ssl`, and will print the password to both files in `/etc/puppetdb/ssl/puppetdb_keystore_pw.txt`.
+This will create a keystore and truststore in `/etc/puppetdb/ssl` and will print the password to both files in `/etc/puppetdb/ssl/puppetdb_keystore_pw.txt`.

 You should now configure HTTPS in PuppetDB's config file(s); [see below](#step-4-configure-https).

 Step 3, Option B: Manually Create a Keystore and Truststore
 -----

 If you will not be using Puppet on your PuppetDB server, you must manually create a certificate, a keystore, and a truststore.
-This is an annoying process, and we highly recommend installing Puppet and using Option A above, even if you will not be using puppet agent to manage the PuppetDB server.
+This is an involved process, so we highly recommend installing Puppet and using Option A above, even if you will not be using puppet agent to manage the PuppetDB server.

 ### On the CA Puppet Master: Create a Certificate

-Use puppet cert generate to create a certificate and private key for your PuppetDB server.
+Use `puppet cert generate` to create a certificate and private key for your PuppetDB server.
 Run the following, using your PuppetDB server's hostname:

     $ sudo puppet cert generate puppetdb.example.com